caolan/async/README.md

 ### map(coll, iteratee, [callback])

-Produces a new collay of values by mapping each value in `coll` through the `iteratee` function.
+Produces a new collection of values by mapping each value in `coll` through the `iteratee` function.
 The `iteratee` is called with an item from `coll` and a callback for when it has finished processing.
 Each of these callback takes 2 arguments: an `error`, and the transformed item from `coll`.
 If `iteratee` passes an error to its